Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 To the west of the Cathedral, is the Palacio de Valdecarzana-Heredia.
 Built in the 17th century, it is a palace of the lineage of the Diego de Miranda family.
 This family had economic and political power as evidenced by the proximity to the cathedral.

 Just walk north on the Calle Gascona until it ends and you will find the fountain.
-Look to your right, below the level of the street and you will see the photo below!
+Look to your right, and downwards and you will see the photo below!

 Here is the front view of this historic fountain, built in the 9th century by King Alfonso III.
 It is in the Romanesque style and is believed to be one of the oldest buildings in Spain.